-Many baseball fans have been celebrating opening day today and are already planning their season ticket schedules.
+Happy opening day!
 Baseball, and any sporting event or concert held at a stadium or arena, can be a great way to unwind and spend time with your friends and family.
-Your family outing to a ball game can quickly turn from good fun to tragic when you suffer an injury because of negligence on behalf of the owner or operator of the stadium, arena, or sports field.
+America’s favorite pastime can quickly turn from good fun to tragic when you suffer an injury because of negligence on behalf of the owner or operator of the stadium, arena, or sports field.
 When a stadium fails to maintain a safe environment, be it a loose railing or a cracked step, it could lead you to fall and experience very serious injuries.

 Owners and operators of sporting venues and events are well aware of the risk of injury that can happen to spectators.
 In order to avoid liability, the tickets to those events often contain warnings advising you that the facility or owners will not be responsible if you are injured while attending the event.
 This waiver is based on assumption of risk.
 It is difficult to hold a stadium owner liable for injuries incurred as a result of this waiver but there are exceptions.